ibraheem4/redwood-template/README.md

 2. **Update Environment Variables**:

-   - Modify your service's manifest file to include the `APICLUSTER_SECRET` environment variable.
+   - Modify your service's manifest file to include the `DB_SECRET` environment variable.
 This variable will contain the connection details for your Aurora Serverless database.

 3. **Deploy the Database**:
    - Deploy the database using `copilot deploy --name [service-name]`.
 Replace `[service-name]` with the name of the service that requires access to the database.